EC-CS-528-BU-Cloud-Computing/Building-cloud-native-DBaaS-on-Kubernetes/README.md

 Design Implications and Discussion:

 This section discusses the implications and reasons of the design decisions made during the global architecture design.
+-->
+TiDB will be deployed on Kubernetes.
+To provide automatic scaling, upgrading, monitoring and self-healing, an operator will be created and integrated with the cluster to operate on TiDB CRD.

 ## 5. Acceptance criteria